dieterich-lab/MiMB_JACUSA2_chapter/README.md

 Before executing the Snakemake workflow, download JACUSA2 [jar](https://github.com/dieterich-lab/JACUSA2) file and make sure that you set the path `jar` in the config file.

 # Usage
 The following pipeline is used to predict m6A modification from nanopore RNA direct sequencing data.
 The benchmark obtained from [PRJEB40872](https://www.ebi.ac.uk/ena/browser/view/PRJEB40872?show=reads) is composed of two samples from two conditions: wild-type cells (modified RNAs) and Mettl3 knockout cells (unmodified RNAs) with two replicates (2 and 3).
 The analysis is validated against reported m6A sites in the three miCLIP-based studies Bouliaset al. [2019], Koh et al. [2019], Körtel et al. [2021].
+[We limited the analysis to the set of sites in the 'data/regions.bed' file]

 ## Preprocessing of Direct RNAseq
 1. Base call the ionic current signal stored in FAST5 file using Guppy basecaller.